IBM/Ansible-OpenShift-Provisioning/docs/set-variables-group-vars.md

 **env.install_config.api_version** | Kubernetes API version for the cluster.
 These install_config variables will be passed to the OCP<br /> install_config file.
 This file is templated in the get_ocp role during the setup_bastion playbook.<br /> To make more fine-tuned adjustments to the install_config, you can find it at<br /> roles/get_ocp/templates/install-config.yaml.j2 | v1
 **env.install_config.compute.architecture** | Computing architecture for the compute nodes.
 Must be s390x for clusters on IBM zSystems. | s390x
 **env.install_config.compute.hyperthreading** | Enable or disable hyperthreading on compute nodes.
 Recommended enabled. | Enabled
 **env.install_config.control.architecture** | Computing architecture for the control nodes.
-Must be s390x for clusters on IBM zSystems. | s390x
+Must be s390x for clusters on IBM zSystems, amd64 for Intel or AMD systems, and arm64 for ARM servers. | s390x
 **env.install_config.control.hyperthreading** | Enable or disable hyperthreading on control nodes.
 Recommended enabled. | Enabled
 **env.install_config.cluster_network.cidr** | IPv4 block in Internal cluster networking in Classless Inter-Domain<br /> Routing (CIDR) notation.
 Recommended to keep as is. | 10.128.0.0/14
 **env.install_config.cluster_network.host_prefix** | The subnet prefix length to assign to each individual node.
 For example, if<br /> hostPrefix is set to 23 then each node is assigned a /23 subnet out of the given cidr.
 A hostPrefix<br /> value of 23 provides 510 (2^(32 - 23) - 2) pod IP addresses. | 23